A Beginner’s Guide to OWASP

 The OWASP Code Review Guide emphasizes the significance of secure coding practices.
 It equips developers with the necessary knowledge and techniques to identify and remediate vulnerabilities in their code.

 The guide provides a comprehensive overview of common coding vulnerabilities, such as injection attacks, cross-site scripting (XSS), and insecure direct object references.
-It explains how these vulnerabilities can be exploited and offers detailed recommendations on how to prevent them.
+It explains how these vulnerabilities can be exploited and offers detailed recommendations on preventing them.

 By incorporating secure coding principles from the early stages of development, organizations can significantly reduce the likelihood of introducing security weaknesses into their applications.
 The OWASP Code Review Guide serves as a valuable resource for developers, enabling them to write secure code and contribute to the overall security of their applications.